alldritt/AppleScriptLibraries/README.md

 ## MarksLib

 MarksLib is a collection of handlers for everyday operations that I find myself using in almost every script I write.
-There are tools for reading and writing text files, string substitution, splitting strings into arrays and converting arrays into strings and more.
+There are tools for reading and writing text files, string substitution, converting between strings and arrays and more.

 ### Installation